LLipter/spark/第3组-进度日志/report.md

 # 1.Overview

-##1.1 Spark User Role
+##1.1 Introduction
-##1.2 Security
-##1.3 Scope of the System
-##1.4 Technical Platform

 Apache Spark is a fast and general-purpose cluster computing system.
 It provides high-level APIs in Java, Scala, Python and R, and an optimized engine that supports general execution graphs.
 It also supports a rich set of higher-level tools including Spark SQL for SQL and structured data processing, MLlib for machine learning, GraphX for graph processing, and Spark Streaming.

+##1.2 Spark DataType

+RDD (Resilient Distributed Dataset), which is the most basic data abstraction in Spark.
+It represents aset that is immutable, partitioned, and whose elements can be calculated in parallel.
+RDD has the characteristics of data flow model: automatic fault tolerance, location-aware scheduling, and scalability.
+RDD allows users to explicitly cache working sets in memory while performing multiple queries, and subsequent queries can reuse working sets, which greatly increases query speed.

-By introducing the concept of RDDs(Resilient Distributed Datasets), Spark provides efficient big data operations without incurs substantial overheads due to data replication, disk I/O, and serialization, which can dominate application execution times.
+By introducing the concept of RDD, Spark provides efficient big data operations without incurs substantial overheads due to data replication, disk I/O, and serialization, which can dominate application execution times.
 In addition, RDDs are fault-tolerant, parallel data structures that let users explicitly persist intermediate results in memory, control their partitioning to optimize data placement, and manipulate them using a rich set of operators.

 After evaluating RDDs and Spark through both microbenchmarks and measurements of user applications, we find that Spark is up to 20× faster than **Hadoop** for iterative applications, speeds up a real-world data analytics report by 40×, and can be used interactively to scan a 1 TB dataset with 5–7s latency.

+##1.3 Security

+Spark currently supports authentication via a shared secret.
+Authentication can be configured to be on via the spark.authenticate configuration parameter.
+This parameter controls whether the Spark communication protocols do authentication using the shared secret.
+This authentication is a basic handshake to make sure both sides have the same shared secret and are allowed to communicate.
+If the shared secret is not identical they will not be allowed to communicate.
+The shared secret is created as follows:

+- For Spark on YARN deployments, configuring spark.authenticate to true will automatically handle generating and distributing the shared secret.
+Each application will use a unique shared secret.
+- For other types of Spark deployments, the Spark parameter spark.authenticate.secret should be configured on each of the nodes.
+This secret will be used by all the Master/Workers and applications.

+##1.4 Applicable scenario

+At present, big data processing scenarios have the following types:

+1. Complex Batch Data Processing focuses on the ability to process massive Data.
+As for the tolerable Processing speed, the usual time may be from dozens of minutes to several hours.

+2. Interactive Query based on historical data, which usually takes between tens of seconds and tens of minutes

+3. Data Processing based on real-time Data flow, usually between hundreds of milliseconds and seconds

+Currently, there are mature processing frameworks for the above three scenarios.
+In the first case, Hadoop's MapReduce can be used for bulk mass data processing, in the second case, Impala can be used for interactive query, and in the third case, Storm distributed processing framework can be used to process real-time streaming data.
+All of the above three are relatively independent, each of which has a relatively high maintenance cost, and the emergence of Spark can satisfy the requirements above.

+Based on the above analysis, the Spark scenario is summarized as follows:

+- Spark is a memory based iterative computing framework for applications that require multiple manipulation of a particular dataset.
+The more repeated operations are required, the greater the amount of data to be read and the greater the benefit, and the smaller the amount of data but the more intensive the calculation, the less benefit

+- Because of RDD's features, Spark doesn't apply to applications that are asynchronous and fine-grained update states, such as the storage of web services or incremental web crawlers and indexes.
+It's just not a good model for that incremental change

+- The statistical analysis whose amount of data is not particularly large, but requires real-time

+##1.5 Technical Platform

 # Architecture